Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Preliminaries

 We are now going to show that infinite volume limits of the ordinary GFF converge to the whole-plane GFF modulo a global additive constant either in $\R$ or in $r \Z$ for $r > 0$ fixed, subject to appropriate normalization.
 Suppose that $h$ is a zero-boundary GFF on a proper domain $D \subseteq \C$ with harmonically non-trivial boundary.
 Then we can consider $h$ modulo additive constant in $\R$ by restricting $h$ to functions in $\sltz(D)$.
 Fix $\phi_0 \in \slt(D)$ with $\int \phi_0(z) dz =~1$.
 We can also consider the law of $h$ modulo additive constant in $r \Z$ for $r > 0$ fixed by replacing $h$ with $h-c$ where $c \in r \Z$ is chosen so that $(h,\phi_0)-c \in [0,r)$.

 Let $\mu$ (resp.\ $\mu^r$) denote the law of the whole-plane GFF modulo additive constant in $\R$ (resp.\ $r \Z$ for $r >0$ fixed; the choice of $\phi_0$ will be clear from the context). \begin{proposition} Suppose that $D_n$ is any sequence of domains with harmonically non-trivial boundary containing $0$ such that $\dist(0,\partial D_n) \to \infty$ as $n \to \infty$ and, for each $n$, let $h_n$ be an instance of the GFF on $D_n$ with boundary conditions which are uniformly bounded in $n$.
 Fix $R > 0$.
 We have the following: \begin{enumerate}[(i)] \item As $n \to \infty$, the laws of the distributions given by restricting the maps $\phi \mapsto (h_n,\phi)$ to $\phi\in \sltz \bigl( B(0,R) \bigr)$ (interpreted as distributions on $B(0,R)$ modulo additive constant) converge in total variation to the law of the distribution (modulo additive constant) obtained by restricting the whole-plane GFF to the same set of test functions. \item Fix $\phi_0 \in \slt$ with $\int \phi_0(z) dz = 1$ which is constant and positive on $B(0,R)$.
-As $n \to \infty$, the laws of the distributions given by restricting the maps $\phi \to (h_n,\phi)$ to $\phi\in \slt \bigl( B(0,R) \bigr)$ (interpreted as distributions modulo a global additive constant in $r \Z$) converge in total variation to the law of the analogous distribution (modulo $r \Z$) obtained from the whole plane GFF (as defined modulo $r \Z$). \end{enumerate} \end{proposition} \begin{proof} Suppose that $h$ is a whole-plane GFF defined modulo additive constant in $\R$.
+As $n \to \infty$, the laws of the distributions given by restricting the maps $\phi \mapsto (h_n,\phi)$ to $\phi\in \slt \bigl( B(0,R) \bigr)$ (interpreted as distributions modulo a global additive constant in $r \Z$) converge in total variation to the law of the analogous distribution (modulo $r \Z$) obtained from the whole-plane GFF (as defined modulo $r \Z$). \end{enumerate} \end{proposition} \begin{proof} Suppose that $h$ is a whole-plane GFF defined modulo additive constant in $\R$.
 By Proposition~\ref{prop::whole_plane_markov}, the law of $h$ minus the harmonic extension $\Fh_n$ to $D_n$ of its boundary values on $\partial D_n$ (this difference does not depend on the arbitrary additive constant) is that of a zero-boundary GFF on $D_n$.
-If $\dist(0,\partial D_n)$ is large, $\Fh_n$ is likely to be nearly constant on $B(0,R)$.
-We arrive at the first statement by combining this with \eqref{eqn::gff_radon_nikodym}.
-Now suppose that we are in the setting of part~\eqref{prop::gff_convergence_fixed}.
-Note that $(h_n,\phi_0)$ is a Gaussian random variable whose variance tends to $\infty$ with $n$.
-Hence, $(h_n,\phi_0)$ modulo $r \Z$ becomes uniform in $[0,r)$ in the limit.
-The second statement thus follows because, for each $n \in \N$ fixed, $(h_n,\phi_0)$ is independent of the family of random variables $(h_n,g)_\nabla$ where $g$ ranges over $\slt(B(0,R))$. \end{proof}